Dr Victoria Cowling

 How does the cell regulate formation of the mRNA cap?

 Our interest in the mRNA cap began whilst investigating the Myc family of proto-oncogenes, which are deregulated to some extent in most human cancers.
 Since therapies do not currently exist to inhibit Myc protein function in tumours, there is significant interest in their mode of action.
-We discovered that Myc proteins upregulate the proportion of transcripts with a “cap-like” structure, correlating with their increased translation.
+We discovered that Myc proteins upregulate the proportion of transcripts with a cap structure, correlating with their increased translation.
 This was a surprising result since cellular regulation of methyl cap synthesis had not been recognised as a mechanism of gene regulation.
 We have subsequently other mechanisms by which the cell regulates mRNA cap formation

-Currently we are investigating how mRNA cap formation is regulated during stem cell differentiation, in adaptive immunity and in embryo development.
-The mRNA cap is emerging as an integrator of cellular signalling information which can drive global and specific changes in gene expression.
+Currently we are investigating how mRNA cap formation is regulated during embryonic stem cell differentiation, in innate and adaptive immunity and in embryo development.

 How are the mRNA capping enzymes regulated?